sverx/X205TA/zswap.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash zswap.enabled=1"
 ```

-then issue `sudo grub-mkconfig` and reboot.
+then issue `sudo update-grub` and reboot.

 To check that zswap is indeed enabled you can do `cat /sys/module/zswap/parameters/enabled`: 'Y' means enabled, 'N' means something hasn't been set up correctly, so you need to verify.